Functionals and hardware: The primitive recursion schema

-The Continuum as a primitive type is a link whereas an object of Continuum is an analog signal transmitted in the link.
-This signal may be approximated and recognized (classified).
-It is done by dividing the link into parts and deactivating those parts that are blind (there is no signal in those parts).
-The result may be represented (digitalized) as a well known finite combinatorial structure, that is, a uniform cubical complex and its dual complex.
-These very complexes may be subjects for computations consisting in uniting some adjacent parts and resulting in a classification of the complexes (actually, of the signal in question).

-The investigations presented above still need to be verified, especially how is this approach related to the homotopy theory.

-Cubical complexes are used in computational homology (see for example \cite{Kaczynski}) where the cubes are considered as sets of points.
-However, computations and construction on the type $Continuum$ as a primitive type seems to be novel in Informatics.

-Equivalence relation on the type Continuum is important because it may be considered as the equality; this will be discussed in Section \ref{relacje}.
-Equality is the key notion for Martin L\"{o}f TT and HoTT that still does not have computational grounding.
-It is an important and missing aspect of HoTT as stated by Robert Harper \cite{RobertHarper} one of the creators of HoTT.

-In homotopy type theory each type can be seen to have the structure of an weak $\infty$-groupoid.
-There is a correspondence between the $\infty$-groupoids and topological spaces.
-Simplicial sets, cubical sets, and cubical complexes are between them.
-Recent works \cite{Bezem} in HoTT may indicate that the interpretation of the objects of Continuum as cubical complexes makes sense.

-\section{Summary of the level zero}
+\subsection{Summary of the level zero}

-The primitive types, constructors, and operations described above constitute the level zero of the Universe.
-What can be constructed on this level?
-Since the primitive recursion schema corresponds to operations, it is clear that all primitive recursive objects of all finite types can be constructed as it is in System T and Grzegorczyk System.
-Since types are used as terms in System F, it describes more than the constructions at level 0.

-It is not clear what the Continuum contributes to constructions.
-It is a hard problem, and concerns a computational grounding of HoTT as well as of a large part of Mathematics.
+The primitive type of natural numbers, the primitive constructors, and primitive operations are the basis for construction of objects that together constitute the level zero of the Universe.
+The level may be viewed as a grounding (concrete semantics) for Grzegorczyk System, i.e. the Grzegorczyk's idea of {\em primitive recursive objects of all finite types}.
+However, the general recursive objects (according to G\"{o}del-Herbrand definition) have grounding (as constructions) on higher levels.
+Also a grounding for Girard System F needs higher levels of the Universe.

-The interpretation of types, their constructors, and operations as links, signals, and socket boards is important.
-This gives rise to comprehend the key notion of object and its construction as a parameterized finite structure.
-This interpretation is in opposition to formal theories, where object is described as a term, construction amounts to substitution and lambda abstraction whereas computation to beta reduction.
+The hardware interpretation of types, their constructors, and operations as (dynamic) configurations of connections between plugs and sockets in nested boards, is important.
+This gives rise to comprehend the notion of type, the notion of object and its construction as a parameterized inductive structure that is finite if the values of all parameters are fixed.
+The interpretation is in opposition to formal theories, where object is described as a term, construction amounts to substitution and lambda abstraction whereas computation to beta reduction.